jriganati/GettingAndCleaningData_CourseProject/README.md

 ### Analysis Script
 The data were analyzed with R version 3.3.0 (2016-05-03).
 The R script created to perform the analysis is called *run_analysis.R*.
-The final result of the anaylsis is a dataframe called *meanValues*.
+The final result of the analysis is a dataframe called *meanValues*.

 See *CodeBook.md* for details about the *meanValues* dataframe.